julianperrott/WowClassicGrindBot/README.md

 * Nvidia Control panel settings
     * Make sure the `Image Sharpening` under the `Manage 3D Settings`-> Global settings or Program Settings(for WoW) is set to `Sharpening Off, Scaling disabled`!
 * Resultions which based on 4:3 aspect ratio 1024x768, 1920x1080, 4k
-* In Game settings
-* Check these settings in the wow game client.
+* Check these settings in the game client.
 Other values will stop the bot from being able to read the addon data.
   * System > Advanced > Constrast: 50
   * System > Advanced > Brightness: 50
   * System > Advanced > Gamma from: 1.0